 Bacterial assessments are made with discrete Escherichia coli (E. coli) data.
 In the absence of E. coli bacteria data, fecal coliform bacteria data may be utilized for assessments.
 Bacterial assessments are made with discrete data only.
 Like data sets (e.g. discrete and discrete) from various sources may be combined into an aggregate data set as per Section 3.3.2.
+Data in most probable number (MPN) units will be evaluated for use in assessments of E. coli.

 Assessments can be made using individual samples or geometric mean (as appropriate per spatial requirements described above).
 If adequate data sets exist for both single sample and geometric mean assessment (within the same year), both methods will be assessed separately and the most protective result will be used as the final assessment decision.

-Raw score assessment methodology will be applied, not binomial distribution method, meaning a straight mathematical 25% exceedance rate will be used to assess attainment (Example: 2 exceedances in 8 samples equal 25%).
+Binomial distribution method will not be applied.
+A straight mathematical 25% exceedance rate will be used to assess attainment (Example: 2 exceedances in 8 samples equal 25%).